cdsittampalam/documentation/docs/Getting Started.md

 ### Sign In

-Once you have set up the Qredo Signing app with the master seed, you can sign in for the first time.
+Once you have set up the Qredo Signing App with the master seed, you can sign in for the first time.

 For more details, see [Sign In Steps](#sign-in)